 Here’s an interesting question: “What mortgage has the best interest rate?”

-Before we dive in, “best” questions are always a bit difficult to answer universally because what’s best to one person could be the worst for another.
+Before we dive in, “best” questions are always a bit difficult to answer universally.
+What’s best to one person could be the worst for another.
 Or at least not quite the best.

 This is especially true when discussing mortgage questions, which tend to be a bit more complex.

-But we can still talk about what makes one mortgage rate on a certain product better than another, in certain situations.
+But we can still talk about what makes one mortgage rate on a certain product better than another.

 In a recent post, I touched on the different mortgage terms available, such as a 30-year, 15-year, and so on.